-Submissions for the 2018 Screenplay Competition are OPEN!
+Submissions for the 2018 Screenplay Competition are CLOSED!

-The Call for the 2018 Screenplay Competition is open!
+The Call for the 2018 Screenplay Competition is now closed!
 From April 13 to April 22, 2018, we will be celebrating our 42nd anniversary and we need your help to make it our best yet.

 For the 2018 ATLFF Screenplay Competition, we are looking for innovative and compelling storytelling, characters that surprise and challenge you, words that pop off the page, and narratives that twist and turn like a country back road.
 This year, we’re accepting feature scripts, short scripts, and pilot scripts—and you’re more than welcome to submit in all categories.